 Shooting an elopement or small Italian Lakes Region wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any justice of the peace, civil ceremony, quick, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any justice of the peace, courthouse, small, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your outdoor, casual, non-traditional, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your modern, non-traditional, unique, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Italian Lakes Region Couples

 My name is Federico Pannacci, I’m a professional wedding photographer and lifestyle.
 I really love to fly and live in tuscany with my mate, my daughter and my red cat ( Spritz! ).
 I never liked my image on the mirror, I never felt my shape as something of photogenic, for these reason I met photography, it was the way to study how to express the shape of the life in the same way my heart and mind felt it.
 This is the reason why my photography is genuine and natural but contaminated from a dreamy and artistic trend.
 [Siena Wedding Photographer]